Primo123456789/POWER-BI---EXCEL-PROJECT-CAR-SALES-ANALYSIS/README.md

 Objective:

 The objective of this project is to identify which companies are performing well and which are underperforming in terms of car sales.
-Based on these insights, the dashboard will help evaluate whether existing business strategies are effective or if corrective actions are needed to improve performance and address unresolved issues.
+Based on these insights, the dashboard will help evaluate whether existing business strategies are effective or if corrective actions are needed to improve performance.

 The question we want to answer: